 Buy-side and sell-side advisory services are integral components of M&A transactions.
 These services involve M&A advisors assisting companies with mergers and acquisitions, offering advice on valuation techniques, generating a competitive buying atmosphere, and helping identify the most suitable buyer.

 M&A advisors leverage their expertise in industrial middle-market M&A transactions to provide valuable insights to their clients.
-Valuation techniques commonly used during the M&A process include comparables analysis, which involves using a set of relevant metrics to evaluate similar companies within the same industry.
+Valuation techniques commonly used by financial advisors during the M&A process include comparables analysis, which involves using a set of relevant metrics to evaluate similar companies within the same industry.

 The primary objective of M&A firms during the sale process is to generate a competitive buying atmosphere.
 This ensures that the selling company receives the most advantageous deal and is sold to the most suitable buyer.